bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/payment_processing.md

 transaction has been suitably confirmed, it authorizes shipping Charlie's order.

-In the case of a dispute, Charlie can generate a cryptographically-proven [receipt][]{:#term-receipt}{:.term} out of the various signed or otherwise-proven information.
+In the case of a dispute, Charlie can generate a cryptographically proven [receipt][]{:#term-receipt}{:.term} out of the various signed or otherwise-proven information.